 Congenital Hearing Loss: People who are born with some level of hearing loss which gets progressively worse as they age.

-deaf (lower case d): Describes those who may have been born deaf or have become deaf.
-They are able to communicate either through speech or sign language.
+deaf: Describes those who may have been born deaf or have become deaf.

-Using these terms will usually not offend anyone, however using words like ‘deaf mute’ or ‘deaf and dumb’ might.
-If you’re really unsure, you could always just ask the person how they like to be referred to.
+If you’re unsure of what language to use, you could always just ask the person how they like to be referred to.

 What causes Deafness?